jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 The simplest way to visualize a scale is on a single guitar string.
 The scale semitones and tones are one and two frets apart.

+Here is the major scale on one string.

 {% include figure.html
     caption="C major scale on second string."
     url="/assets/figures/major-scale/major-scale-2.svg"